Data protection in Luxembourg: overview

 Publish the processing operations notified to it by keeping an appropriate register, unless otherwise provided.

 Authorise the implementation of processing operations.

-Be consulted during law-making processes relating to the creation of a data processing operation, as well as to all regulatory or administrative measures issued on the basis of the 2002 Act.
+Be consulted during law-making processes relating to the creation of a data processing operation, as well as to all regulatory or administrative measures issued on the basis of the Data Protection Law.

 Present suggestions to the government to simplify and improve the legislative and regulatory framework on personal data processing.

 Receive and, where applicable, follow discussions with the authors, approve codes of conduct relating to a processing operation or a set of processing operations submitted to it by professional associations representing the controllers.

 Advise the government on the consequences of developments in information processing technologies regarding individuals' freedoms and fundamental rights.

 Regularly promote the dissemination of information relating to data subjects' rights and controllers' obligations, particularly regarding the transfer of data to third countries.

 Areas of practice.
 Data protection; contractual and commercial matters (notably for e-commerce and Fintech actors)

 Advising an American multinational corporation, which provides internet-related products and services as its representative with the Luxembourg data protection authority while implementing a geolocation project in Luxembourg.